 One of the things that drove me to the brink of separation from the Republican Party was the whole notion of a “RINO” (Republican In Name Only), a disparaging term that the loudmouths on Internet comment threads tend to fling around at and about moderate Republicans, as if the disparagers were the judge of what a Republican truly is.
 In my opinion, any political party represents its prospective constituents, and that implies a broad range of philosophies.
 Thus, there is no such thing as a “true Republican”, no matter what the loudmouths spout.
 I do not view Ronald Reagan as Jesus Christ incarnate, and speaking of Jesus, I don’t need him to be involved in politics.
 I would be considered a “liberal troll” if I made such a comment on a right-wing message board.
 Just think of the hate messages I would get if I were to lionize Bill Clinton as the best pure politician of modern times, which I happen to think is true even if I can’t fathom some of his political leanings.

 The point I raised in the previous paragraph is a very important one, so I’ll reiterate it: Do not tell me what I should believe, just because I joined the same political party as you did!
 Who made you the arbiter of who a proper Republican or Democrat is?
 I’m tired of the labeling and name-calling.
 Neither party’s dogma should include total subjugation and compliance of all its members.
+Consult Kris, who is an expert on compliance matters.
 If it ever comes to secret police visits in the middle of the night, I’m happy to say I know nothink… NOTHINK!

 I personally have no debt, but I believe there are appropriate uses for borrowed money.
 Buying votes is not an appropriate use for money borrowed at the federal level.
 Neo-Keynesians will bitch and moan that not running deficits in a recession will create a worsened economic downturn, but conservative economists disagree and so do I. There comes a point beyond which any borrowing exacerbates a situation that consumes an unhealthy share of GDP for non-productive interest payments on the federal debt and crowds out private investment, thus retarding the economy.
 The more debt the government has, the flimsier our nation’s credit rating will be, and that means higher interest rates.
 More money down the sewer.
 The number one problem to be solved today is getting the huge pile of debt under control.
 I am all ears, greedy politicians who love to spend money we don’t have on things we don’t need, just to keep your asses in power.
 Go ahead and tell me how you’ll fix the problem.